 IP Corp. v.
 Gold Medal Bakery, Inc.: Represented Gold Medal Bakery, Inc. in defense of a dispute regarding private-label packaging, including counterclaim for consequential damages and unfair and deceptive business practices.

 Represent Cargill Flavor Systems US, LLC nationally defending personal injury and product liability claims related to alleged exposure to diacetyl or diacetyl-containing products.

 Schwan’s Shared Services, LLC v.
 McGill Technology Limited (D. Mich.): Represented Schwan’s in a patent infringement case involving food processing equipment.
 Case settled prior to trial.

 Luigino’s, Inc. v.
-Robert Peterson and IBP: Represented Robert Peterson (the CEO of IBP) and the company, in the defense of a $500 million theft of trade secret, breach of fiduciary duty, and breach of contract case.
-The District Court dismissed the case on a motion for summary judgment shortly before trial, a decision that was affirmed on appeal.
-Luigino’s, Inc. v.
-Peterson et al., 317 F.3d 909 (8th Cir.
-2003).
+Robert Peterson and IBP: Obtained summary judgment for Robert Peterson, the CEO of IBP, and the company, in the defense of a $500 million theft of trade secret, breach of fiduciary duty and breach of contract case.

 Represented SuperValu and Cub Foods against Fleming and Rainbow Foods in an action for theft of trade secrets.
 On behalf of SuperValu and Cub, we alleged that Rainbow surreptitiously misappropriated Cub’s confidential store specials before publication in local newspapers and then used that ill-gained information to lure shoppers to its stores with lower advertised prices on the same special items.
 The case settled favorably on a confidential basis.